quicktext/qql/README.md

 QuickCoprus is a new **NOSQL** database.

+We have added patent database: <http://www.wepd.org/>

 # News

+2019.5.5 We have added patent database: <http://www.wepd.org/>

 2019.3.27  The data server is updating , it will be restarted on May 1, 2019.